-To the right of the Crypt Chapel is the choir practice room.
-On the iron railing of the staircase is a representation of the choir-master, shown in the act of instructing a chorister in voice production.
+117 To the right of the Crypt Chapel is the choir practice room.
+On the iron railing of the staircase is a representation of the choirmaster, shown in the act of instructing a chorister in voice production.

-The piano used in choir rehearsals belonged to Ernest William Schirm of the class of 1939, who died in his junior year.
+The piano used in choir rehearsals belonged to Ernest William Schirm of the class of 1940, who died in his junior year.
 It was given to the College with his collection of music by his parents.

-The door into the choir room is in memory of Dr. Bern
+The door into the choir room is in memory of Dr. Bern Budd Gallaudet of the class of 1880.

-Budd Gallaudet of the class of 1880.
+The Cloister and Tower

-The Cloister
+In the cloister are the other prize stones and various carvings and Historic Stones.

-In the cloister are the other prize stones.
-In the upper part of the first bay is a little bust of President Ogilby, the work of Ray Holmquist, which won the third prize, and in the third bay on the right is the second prize stone, carved by John Borocci, mason, representing a young girl seated on a bridge.
-Richard Bray also received honorable mention for a cluster of leaves built into the wall in the last bay.
+118 In the upper part of the first bay is a little bust of President Ogilby, the work of Ray Holmquist, which won the third prize.
+Below is a rough block which comes from the dungeon in Rouen where Jeanne d'Arc was imprisoned.
+The carving on the large stone represents the Maid of Orleans leading her soldiers into battle.

-On either side of the open doorway leading from the cloister out into the campus are the carved representations of two students, names unknown, but obviously Phi Beta Kappa material.
+119 On either side of the open doorway opposite, which leads from the cloister out onto the campus, are the carved representations of two students, names unknown, but obviously Phi Beta Kappa material.
 Outside of the same doorway are two distinguished teachers, names also unknown; the fact that one of them has six toes on one of his feet may ultimately lead to identification.
+The red fragment in the pillar in the column was picked up on Mount Sinai by the Reverend William H. P. Hatch, '97, a former student at Trinity College, and by him presented to the College.

-On one of the flagstones in the Cloister is carved a little bunny rabbit, drawn from life by one of the Chapel workmen.
+120 In the second bay, set into the Chapel wall is a small stone decorated with lozenges; this is the gift of the Dean and Chapter of Canterbury Cathedral and is from the old water tower attached to the Cathedral.
+In the pavement is carved a little bunny rabbit by one of the Chapel workmen.
 During the process of the building a family of rabbits took up residence in the piles of stone outside the Cloister.
 One day a workman happened to see one of these rabbits sitting in the sunshine outside of the Cloister, and with hammer and chisel perpetuated his likeness in the stone.
-Built into the cloister are various Historic Stones.